 To upgrade a replica set or a sharded cluster, use the rolling restart method.
 It allows you to perform the upgrade with minimum downtime.
 You upgrade the nodes one by one, while the whole cluster / replica set remains operational.

+See also

+MongoDB Documentation:

-- Upgrade a Replica Set - Upgrade a Sharded Cluster
+• Upgrade a Replica Set

+Upgrade a Sharded Cluster

-18.2 Minor upgrade of Percona Server for MongoDB
+Minor upgrade of Percona Server for MongoDB

 To upgrade Percona Server for MongoDB to the latest version, follow these steps: